-Mental Health If the child is an in-patient or day-patient Private hospital and day-patient unit fees for mental health treatment >> For more information see Section 3 - 'The places where the child can be treated' Paid in full up to 45 days a year .
-So long as the child uses a hospital or day-patient unit in the Directory of Hospitals.
+Mental Health If the child is an in-patient or day-patient Private hospital and day-patient unit fees for mental health treatment &gt;&gt; For more information see Section 3 - 'The places where the child can be treated' Paid in full up to 45 days a year.
+So long as the child uses a hospital or day-patient unit in the Directory of Hospitals .
 Including fees for: • accommodation • diagnostic tests • drugs.
-Cash payment if the child uses a hospital or day- patient unit that is not in the Directory of Hospitals £100 a nightfor in-patient treatment £100 a day for day-patient treatment Up to a combined maximum of 45 days a year If the child has private in-patient or day-patient treatment for a mental health condition at a hospital or day-patient unit that is not in the Directory of Hospitals.
-We will only pay this when: • the treatment would have been covered by the plan • we are not paying for the treatment Specialist fees for mental health treatment No yearly limit
+Cash payment if the child uses a hospital or day- patient unit that is not in the Directory of Hospitals £100 a night for in-patient treatment £100 a day for day-patient treatment Up to a combined maximum of 45 days a year If the child has private in-patient or day-patient treatment for a mental health condition at a hospital or day-patient unit that is not in the Directory of Hospitals.
+We will only pay this when: the treatment would have been covered by the plan we are not paying for the treatment Specialist fees for mental health treatment No yearly limit

-Mental Health - If the child is an out-patient Specialist consultations for mental health treatment No yearly limit Mental health treatment by psychologists and psychotherapists >> For more information see Section 4 - Mental Health Up to 4 sessions on the referral of the child's GP. •If the child needs more than 4 sessions then they will need to be referred by a specialist
+Mental Health - If the child is an out-patient Specialist consultations for mental health treatment No yearly limit Mental health treatment by psychologists >>For more information see Section 4 - Mental Health Up to 4 sessions on the referral of the child's GP .
+A medical report will be required from the treating psychologist if further sessions are needed.

 Additional benefits Cash payment when the child has free treatment under the NHS £50 per night up to £1,000 each year We pay this when: the child is admitted for in-patient treatment before midnight; and we would have covered the child's treatment if they had had it privately.
-We will not take any excess off this cash payment.
 This cash payment is also payable if the child has treatment in an NHS Intensive Therapy or Intensive Care unit, whether it follows private treatment or not.
-Oral surgery Paid in full so long as the child uses a facility that we have an agreement with covering oral surgery So long as the child's dentist refers them, we will pay for: • reinserting the child's own teeth after a trauma; or • surgical removal of impacted teeth, buried teeth and complicated buried roots; or • removal of cysts of the jaw (sometimes called enucleation). >> To check if we have an agreement with a facility for oral surgery , search the Directory of Hospitals on the Wellbeing Hub Ambulance transport Paid in full If the child is having private in-patient or day-patient treatment and it is medically necessary to use a road ambulance to transport them to another medical facility .
+Oral surgery Paid in full so long as the child uses a facility that we have an agreement with covering oral surgery So long as the child's dentist refers them, we will pay for: reinserting the child's own teeth after a trauma; or surgical removal of impacted teeth, buried teeth and complicated buried roots; or removal of cysts of the jaw (sometimes called enucleation). &gt;&gt; To check if we have an agreement with a facility for oral surgery, search the Directory of Hospitals on the Wellbeing Hub Ambulance transport Paid in full If the child is having private in-patient or day-patient treatment and it is medically necessary to use a road ambulance to transport them to another medical facility .